 “Drowning is one of the leading causes of death among children, especially in kids under 12 and especially in males,” Dr. James Callahan, associate medical director of the division of Emergency Medicine at Children’s Hospital of Philadelphia, told TODAY.

 As for secondary and dry drowning, they are less common but can be dangerous.

 “Seven to 10 deaths might be related to (delayed drowning),” Callahan said.
 “These delayed events are tragic.
-But it is less than one to two percent than all of the drowning injuries.”
+But it is less than 1% to 2% (of) all of the drowning injuries.”